BillDempsey/Thesis_Project/README.md

 ## Conclusion

 - Embedded strain sensors are well-suited for detecting out-of-plane grinding forces.
-- In-plane forces are less detectable using current wheel-embedded sensor configurations, however optimised grinding wheel designs may help with this
+- In-plane forces are less detectable using current wheel-embedded sensor configurations, however optimised grinding wheel designs may help here.
 - Future work should explore embedding sensors in the **grinding wheel shaft** to enable detection of tangential and normal forces.

 ## Academic Contribution

-The expperimental work in this project served as the basis for the academic paper:
+The experimental work in this project served as the basis for the academic paper:

 **_“Strain in ANSYS Simulation and Real Testing”_**,
 *Published in Advanced Manufacturing Processes VI*